Kenobiiii/Minishell/TEST_README.md

 - Use Ctrl+C to interrupt if needed
 - Check for infinite loops in signal handling

+**5. Memory issues in extreme module**
+- Expected behavior: Some stress tests may reveal memory leaks
+- Use valgrind to identify specific leak sources
+- Focus on basic modules first, then tackle extreme cases

+**6. High failure rate in later levels**
+- Normal for stress testing - later levels are designed to be challenging
+- Focus on passing levels 1-4 in each module first
+- Levels 5+ are stress tests that may expose edge case bugs

 ### Interpreting Test Output

 **Memory Leaks (with --valgrind):**